Abhishekkk2004/Deepseek-from-Scratch/README.md

 ## 🎯 Goals of This Module

-This repository implements a novel attention mechanism called **Ropeless Multi-Head Latent Attention (RopelessMLA)**.
+This repository implements a novel attention mechanism called **Ropeless Multi-Head Latent Attention (Without RoP MLA)**.
 It is designed to:
 - Reduce memory usage by eliminating explicit key projections.
 - Reuse a pre-computed key projection pipeline (`absorbed_k`) to simplify attention calculations.
 - Maintain head diversity without requiring per-head keys.